Andrew Benintendi Player Props: White Sox vs. Tigers

 Andrew Benintendi At The Plate

-- In 11 games this season (22.9%), Benintendi has picked up an RBI, including two games with multiple runs batted in.
+- Benintendi has driven in a run in 11 games this year (22.4%), including two games with multiple runs batted in.

-- In 43.8% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (6.3%).
+- He has scored in 22 of 49 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.